PSyGrid object

 Note

-If both runs_to_rerun and termination_flags is given, all systems matching at least one of the two will be selected for rerun.
+If both runs_to_rerun and termination_flags are given, all systems matching at least one of the two conditions will be selected for rerun.

-The post-processing pipeline already provides some pre defined rerun options.
+The post-processing pipeline provides some pre-defined rerun options.

 Close associated hdf5 file

-Finally, you can close the hdf5 file, which is recommended to ensure that all your changes on the PSyGrid object is safely written into the file.
+Finally, you can close the hdf5 file, which is recommended to ensure that all your changes on the PSyGrid object are safely written into the file.

 mygrid.close()

-This is done as well, in the case you call the destructor of the PSyGrid object.
+This is also done if you call the destructor of the PSyGrid object.

 del mygrid